cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 4. `CompletedService`: A service event that has completed successfully
 5. `UncompletedService`: A service event that has been started but is not completed

-The flow of service events is depicted as follows:
+The flow of service events is depicted as follows and can be represented using the `cmns-dt:succeeds` relationship:

 ```mermaid
 flowchart LR